 In my opinion, it redefines the meaning of blue movie.
 In that regard, it could be classified as one of his few arthouse films.

-If it had more sociological insight and personal ingenuity, I would bestow a higher rating.
+If it had more sociological insight and personal ingenuity, I would bestow upon it a higher rating.
 With that said, it’s still better than Andy Warhol’s Blue Movie (1969).

 In that respect, it’s too bad that Andy didn’t live from 1969 to 1999.